Strijkerr/quotellm_tweak/README.md

-# QuoteLLM: forcing LLMs to answer your prompt only with literal quotes from some source text
+# QuoteLLM: Constrained generation allowing only literal quotes from some source text

 ## Install and basic use